 - Not elevating the injury: Remember the "E" in RICE.
 If you're using your gel pack on an injury, elevate the affected body part if possible.

-- Not resting your injury while icing: Sure, making your gel ice pack at home takes just a few minutes.
-But you'll need plenty of rest time to allow your injury to heal.
+- Not resting your injury while icing: You'll need plenty of rest time to allow your injury to heal.
 Always consult a doctor or seek medical help if the pain doesn't diminish or the injury does not heal within a day or two.